Adderall Addiction And Treatment Options

 When an individual without ADHD uses Adderall their body and brain experiences the effects quite differently when compared to an individual with ADHD, again because of differences in brain chemistry.
 This is what places the former individual at a much higher risk of abuse and addiction when taking the drug.
 Even individuals with ADHD can become addicted, should they begin misusing their or someone else’s prescription.

 While a person with ADHD will feel more calm on this medication, an individual without will feel extremely energetic, wakeful and, as the drug class implies, highly stimulated.
 Within abuse, especially during binges, these users may not sleep for extended periods of time.

 Adderall is also abused by individuals who desire to lose weight.
 Further, as a stimulant, Adderall can create a euphoric state, leading many recreational abusers to use this drug to induce intense pleasurable states.
 But as time passes these feelings can fade, giving rise to hostility and even intense paranoia.

 As an orally-administered medication, users may simply take a higher dose and/or consume the drug more frequently.
 But like other forms of stimulant abuse, users may crush the tablets or capsule material so that they can snort or inject it (when liquefied with water).
 Any of these modes drastically increases the potential for abuse and addiction, as well as the risk of adverse drug-related health effects, such as injection-related transmissible disease.

 Side Effects And Risks Of Adderall Abuse

-Even with prescribed use Adderall can create some uncomfortable to serious side effects, including:
+Even with prescribed use Adderall can create some uncomfortable, serious side effects, including: